-Machine Learning & How It Affects SEO Industry
+Machine Learning In SEO Industry

 As we progress into 2016, traditional SEO tactics like meta tags, link profiles, robots.txt, H1 optimization, canonicalization, and more are going to be disrupted by new trends in the search industry.
 One such developing trend is machine learning, a form of artificial intelligence that enables computers to learn without being programmed by a human.
 In machine learning, computers adapt and grow in response to outside forces such as human interactions, social media, etc.

 Idea Of Machine Learning

 Self-driving cars are an illustration of machine learning – they are meant to respond to their environment.
 The cars are programmed, but the programming has gotten them to the point where they can process stimuli and effectively make decisions in real time to maximize safety, fuel efficiency, and so on.